Supah Ninjas

 Supah Ninjas is an American action superhero teen sitcom, created by Leo Chu and Eric Garcia.
 The series aired on Nickelodeon from January 17, 2011 to April 27, 2013.
-It ran for 2 seasons.
+It ran for two seasons.
 The series follows three high school friends—Mike, Owen, and Amanda—who lead a double life as crime-fighting ninjas.

 The series was originally created as a starring vehicle for YouTube comedian Ryan Higa, who was slated to play the lead role of Mike.
 According to Higa, the producers wanted him to remove his YouTube videos, but he refused.
-The lead role was given to Ryan Potter instead, and Ryan Higa was given a one-time role (the titular villain of the episode "DJ Elephant Head").
+The lead role was given to Ryan Potter instead, and Ryan Higa was given a one-time role as the titular villain of the episode "DJ Elephant Head".

 The first season was filmed in Los Angeles and the second season was filmed at 31st Street Studios in Pittsburgh.
 On March 15, 2012, it was announced that the series was renewed for a second season that premiered on February 9, 2013.
 On May 7, 2013, Nickelodeon cancelled the series after two seasons.

 Plot

 The series follows Mike Fukanaga and his friends, Owen and Amanda.
-After his grandfather's death, Mike receives a mysterious letter that leads him to discover that he comes from a long line of vigilante ninjas.
-With Owen, and later Amanda, they are ushered into the world of crime-fighting, forming the team "Supah Ninjas."
-They are trained with a hologram of Mike's grandfather, whom Owen refers to as "Hologramps" in Empire City.
+Following his grandfather's death, Mike receives a mysterious letter that leads him to discover that he comes from a long line of vigilante ninjas.
+Along with Owen, and later Amanda, they are ushered into the world of crime-fighting, forming the team "Supah Ninjas."
+They are trained by a hologram of Mike's grandfather, whom Owen refers to as "Hologramps", in Empire City.